mleoking/PhET/simulations-java/simulations/build-a-molecule/readme.txt

 Model at a glance:

+TODO: update with latest (CollectionList, etc)
-KitCollectionModel: represents everything in a tab. holds collection boxes and kits
+KitCollection: represents everything in a tab. holds collection boxes and kits
     CollectionBox: stores box state and allowed molecules
     Kit: handles everything in buckets and in play for a particular kit, and remembers which of its atoms are in collection boxes
         Bucket: handles the atoms it contains, and positions them